 A balance body is a powerful one, full of energy, ease and grace.
 It is something anyone, at any age, can achieve with a dedicated exercise program.
 To rebalance the body, we need to bring it back into alignment by moving the whole musculoskeletal system.

-The body is loaded with hundreds of cellular variations.
-All of these cells work in unison to keep your system alive, healthy and functioning.
 Every cell requires a source of energy to power its life.
 This energy “power plant” is called mitochondria.
-Most cells have only a few mitochondria, but muscle cells have tens of thousands of them!
-In fact, muscles house 95% of the body’s mitochondria.
+Most cells have only a few, whereas the muscles house 95% of the body’s mitochondria.

 We need our connective tissue to remain slippery.
 Thankfully, we just need a bit of gentle exercise to get the fascia moving.
 Thirty minutes a day is enough to move throughout the rest of the day with ease and grace.